EtienneDeneuve/xyzblog/_posts/2020-02-17-infra-testing-easy-path-2.md

 }
 ```

-## Create the Service Endpoint for Azure RM Subscription
+##  4. <a name='CreatetheServiceEndpointforAzureRMSubscription'></a>Create the Service Endpoint for Azure RM Subscription

 First we need to create a SPN in Azure AD :